Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 At first, the patient is forced to walk on crutches.
 How long will it take to recover?

-The postoperative period and full recovery depend on the age of the patient, his general condition and many other factors.
-In order to avoid complications after hip arthroplasty, it is necessary to follow all the recommendations of the attending physician.
+The postoperative period and complete recovery depend on the patient’s age, his general condition and many other factors.
+In order to avoid complications after hip replacement, it is necessary to follow all the recommendations of the attending physician.

-Exercise after hip reconstruction surgery should be performed strictly under the supervision of a qualified professional.
-Living with the new regime will speed up the recovery process.
-The patient will be able to walk much faster without the aid of crutches.
+Exercises after hip reconstruction surgery should be performed strictly under the supervision of a qualified specialist.
+Living with a new regime will speed up the recovery process.
+The patient will be able to walk without the help of crutches much faster.

-Pain after arthroplasty is usually pronounced.
-In no case should you take any measures on your own, otherwise you can provoke serious complications.
+Pain after endoprosthetics, as a rule, is pronounced.
+Under no circumstances should you take any measures on your own, otherwise serious complications may arise.

-Today orthopedics has made significant progress in its development.
-A feature of a modern endoprosthesis is a complex technical design.
-The prosthesis, which is notable for cementless fixation, has the following elements:
+Today, orthopedics has made significant progress in its development.
+Feature modern endoprosthesis is a complex technical design.
+The prosthesis, which is cementless, contains the following elements:

 • head;